Colt Creek State Park

 Colt Creek State Park is a Florida State Park in Central Florida, 16 mi north of Lakeland off of State Road 471.
 This 5,067-acre park nestled within the Green Swamp Wilderness Area and named after one of the tributaries that flows through the property was opened to the public on January 20, 2007.
 Composed mainly of pine flatwoods, cypress domes and open pasture land, this piece of pristine wilderness is home to many animal species including the American bald eagle, Southern fox squirrel, gopher tortoise, white-tailed deer, wild turkey and bobcat.

-The park offers over 15 miles of beautiful, multi-use trails which make for great horse-back riding, hiking and biking opportunities.
+The park offers over 15 miles of multi-use trails which make for horse-back riding, hiking and biking opportunities.
 These trails meander through the pine flatwoods and cypress domes, bottomland forest and past open pastures.
 The park offers fishing, canoeing and kayaking at one of its three lakes.
 Other recreational opportunities include picnic pavilions, ranger-led programs and primitive and full-facility camping options.

 It is part of a series of landholdings that make up the Green Swamp Wilderness Area and managed by the Florida Department of Environmental Protection's Florida Park Service.